JOHNYXUU/crawl-SourceForge/README.md

 if you want to use this program,please read tips below:

 1
-        if you want to crawl other categories , just change the url in config.py
+        if you want to crawl other categories ,  change the url in config.py

-        However,please do not select any selections of translations,

-        because i use it to classfiy those projects

-        if you use selections of translations,this code will turn into error
+        and change the url in spider.py line 44

 2
         please control the number of projects that in your category